AriFordsham/GHCWiki/status/october08.md

 From a development point of view, there are a couple of changes on the horizon:

 - We plan to change how GHC's build system works, to decouple it from Cabal's internals.
 Our current plans are [here](design/build-system).

-- We plan to change from darcs to git for the version control system used by GHC
+- We plan to change from darcs to git for the version control system used by GHC; our plans are described [here](design/version-control-system).

+We plan to make the build-system changes first, and only then tackle the version control system.